๐Ÿ’ตInvestment Details

 • Future value: around the mid-$100,000s

-• Total deposited: $5,000 + monthly deposits
+• Total deposited: $5,000 + 240 monthly deposits of $200

-This is the key insight: over long periods, most of your final balance comes from interest on interest, not from your original deposits.
+Over long periods, most of your final balance comes from interest on interest, not from your original deposits.

 The Rule of 72: Quick Way to Estimate Doubling Time